 Above: Scott Coxall (Canadian) lost his helmet in the beginning of this race but luckily was not disqualified.

-Final standing was:
+Final standing was: 1st Arttu Pihlainen (Finland)

 2nd Scott Croxall (Canadian)